Review: Jamie Fletcher’s Dancing Bear @ The West Yorkshire Playhouse

 With catchy show tunes, clever spoken word and emotional back stories, the show is a powerful celebration of all LGBTQ experiences; all the experiences that make people who they are.
 The audience can’t help but be drawn into the gay bar, or the drag queens’ dressing room; they too become a part of the experience.
 At times this can feel quite intense, particularly during a scene where Divina De Campo is viciously dragged from church and stripped.
 However, these are all integral to the audiences understanding of the intricacies and challenges of LGBTQ existence; exploring of where LGBTQ individuals fit into a community that doesn’t recognise them, and where that community fits into their own identity.
 The message of the show seems to be that God is who we need them to be – “God is a work in progress!”

 Refreshingly honest and intimate, the cast hold nothing back, and nothing seems to be taboo.
 Perhaps we’ve become too accustomed to theatre being simply an evening’s entertainment.
-Jamie Fletcher and his cast manage to create drama, music, and activism, and all in the brief eighty minutes.
+Jamie Fletcher and her cast manage to create drama, music, and activism, and all in the brief eighty minutes.
 Although still a touch rough around the edges, this only serves to add to the show’s subversiveness and charm.
 Dancing Bear strikes the perfect balance between being intellectually engaging and entertaining.
 Technically a preview of a developing project, the show will go on tour in 2017, and promises to be truly revolutionary.